Where to Try Vegan German Food in Berlin

 If you’re feeling especially adventurous, a vegan friend of mine recommends a place called Gasthof Falkenhorst.
 It’s a hotel and restaurant located in Gosen-Neu Zittau, a small town in Brandenburg that borders Berlin on the southeast end.
 This quaint inn is run by New Zealanders and their hotel restaurant serves primarily German food that is all 100% vegan.
 You might find dishes like Kartoffelpuffer (potato pancakes) with herb cream and salad, Schnitzel served with leek cream sauce and baked potatoes, German cheesecake, Apfelkuchen (apple cake) with cream, and German snack plates consisting of spreads, sausage, cheese, and salad (all vegan of course).

 From Berlin Central Station it takes 1 to 1.5 hours to get to and requires just a single transfer.
-There’s a few nice lakes in the area you can cycle or take a bus to.
+There are also a few nice lakes in the area you can cycle or take a bus to.
 Be sure to check in with their website or Instagram to ensure their restaurant is open when you plan to visit.
 They say they update their upcoming menu on social media each week.
 I have not visited here myself, but it’s on my list!

 Walther-Rathenau-Straße 17 | Gosen-Neu Zittau